 Have you ever tried breathing in and not breathing out?

 If accumulating oxygen in your lungs feel uncomfortable, then you should appreciate the possibility of removing unwanted substances from the body.
-The same compulsion to remove oxygen from the lungs is seen in the entire body and that is where the kidneys come in.
+The same compulsion to remove oxygen from the lungs is seen in the entire body, and that is where the kidneys come in.

 These bean-shaped organs are called the kidneys.
-However, their core excretory and regulatory functions have earned them the title of “The Excretory Powerhouse”.
+However, their core excretory and regulatory functions have earned them the title of “The Excretory Powerhouse.”
 This article explores the functions of the kidneys and creates awareness of the importance of their processes.

 This rule is also true for the body.
 If the body has no way of removing waste, medical complications occur, some of which may be life-threatening.
-This excretory function of the kidney is so important that the International Society of Nephrology (ISN) and International Federation of Kidney Functions (IFKF) set aside a day every year to observe it.
+This excretory function of the kidney is so important that the International Society of Nephrology (ISN) and the International Federation of Kidney Functions (IFKF) set aside a day every year to observe it.

 The functions of the kidney cause ripple effects throughout the body.
 Functional kidneys enhance other systems of the body to perform optimally.
 The kidneys have an inexhaustive list of life-saving functions.
 Some of them include: